-OpenGL Core is a back-end capable of supporting the latest OpenGL features on Windows, MacOS X and Linux.
-This scales from OpenGL 3.2 to OpenGL 4.5, depending on the OpenGL driver support.
+OpenGL Core is the new back-end capable of supporting the latest OpenGL features on Windows, MacOS X and Linux.
+This scales from OpenGL 3.2 to OpenGL 4.5 depending on the OpenGL driver support.

 However, as Apple restricts the OpenGL version on OS X desktop to 4.1 at most, it does not support all DirectX 11 features (such as Unordered Access Views or Compute Shaders).
 This means that all shaders that are configured to target Shader Level 5.0 (with #pragma target 50) will fail to load on OS X.